-Section 302(d) of Act 205 states, in part:
+Criteria: Section 302(d) of Act 205 states:

+Annually, the municipality shall provide for the full amount of the minimum obligation of the municipality in the budget of the municipality.
 The minimum obligation of the municipality shall be payable to the pension plan from the revenue of the municipality.